datadrivendesign/semantic-icon-classifier/README.md

 ```

 ## Notes
-* You can change any training hyperparameter in `settings.py`.
-Our default CNN training epoch is `100`.
+* You can change any hyperparameters in `settings.py`.
+* Our default CNN training epoch is `100`.

 ## Contributions
 * Paper: [Learning Design Semantics for Mobile Apps](http://interactionmining.org/rico)

-## If you have any question or missing file, please contact:
+## If you have any question or acquire missing file, please contact:
 * Jason Situ (junsitu2@illinois.edu)